 mutable += 1

 Type inference?
 Yes.
 Explicit types?
 Also yes.
-And you’ll end up mixing both like everyone else.
+You’ll end up mixing both like everyone else.

 val who = "world"